 Award Lectures The British Science Association has been rewarding promising early career scientists for over 20 years, many of whom are now successful science communicators.
 Previous Award Lecturers include Brian Cox, Richard Wiseman and Maggie Aderin-Pocock.
 The Award Lectures aim to promote open and informed discussion on issues involving science and actively encourage scientists to explore the social aspects of their research.
 The nominees should be active, early career researchers who are skilled in communicating their research and who are able to present their Award Lecture during the British Science Festival, 5-9 September 2017, hosted by University of Brighton and University of Sussex.
 Nominate an Award Lecture Award Lecture nominations are now open.
 The deadline is 9 am Monday 6 March 2017.
 To propose a nomination, fill out this form.
 Awards are available in seven different areas: Margaret Mead - social sciences Isambard Kingdom Brunel, supported by Siemens - engineering, technology and industry Charles Lyell - environmental sciences Charles Darwin - agricultural, biological and medical sciences Rosalind Franklin, supported by Siemens - physical sciences and mathematics Daphne Oram - digital innovation Jacob Bronowski - science and the arts The selected lecturers will receive an all expenses paid trip to the British Science Festival, a £250 honorarium and an invitation to the Festival Dinner.
-There may also be other opportunities to present the Award Lecture at other science festivals in the UK.If you submit a nomination, we will be in touch with a decision by April.
-If you have any questions in the meantime, please contact Rosie Waldron.
+There may also be other opportunities to present the Award Lecture at other science festivals in the UK.
+To get an idea of what it's like to be an Award Lecturer, check out the blog from one of our 2016 winners, Rob Malkin: http://www.britishscienceassociation.org/Blog/reflections-from-an-award-lecture-winner If you submit a nomination, we will be in touch with a decision by April.
+If you have any questions in the meantime, please contact Rosie Waldron or read our Award Lecture FAQ sheet.
 See the full list of Award Lectures since 1990.